MGT 6000. Financial and Managerial Accounting I. 3 Credit Hours.

 This course focuses on the issues and techniques relevant to the management of the organization within and recognizing its strategic significance.

 MGT 6351.
-Operations Planning and Control.
+Operations Resource Planning and Execution.
 3 Credit Hours.

 The management of material flows within an enterprise will be covered by tracking the evolution of operational planning and execution systems through the enterprise resource planning (ERP) framework.